 Die for Our Ship: Casey Jones has been hit with this by many April/Donatello shippers.

-This reaches into Fandumb territory as some April/Donnie shippers have declared the show of loosing “quality" (which is untrue as season 2 has had some brilliant story telling and animation thus far) and have declared they will not watch it anymore... simply for the ship teasing of the (almost always canon) Casey/April ship.
+This reaches into Fandumb territory as some April/Donnie shippers have declared the show of losing "quality" and have declared they will not watch it anymore... simply for the ship teasing of the (almost always canon) Casey/April ship.

 Ear Worm: The theme song; seems to be a tradition in the TMNT franchise.